 CALL before you dig - Sunshine State One Call of Florida ,dial 811 or 800-651-6720 option 8.
 In a couple of days, they'll send a locator to mark the approximate location of underground lines, pipes and cables in your yard, so you'll know what's below - and be able to dig safely.
 You may also visit their Web Site at http://www.callsunshine.com

-Animal complaints are handled primarily by the Panhandle Animal Welfare Society (PAWS) at 243-1525.
-The Niceville Police Department provides support for PAWS after hours and during emergencies at (850) 279-6436.
+Animal complaints and stray animal pickup are handled primarily by Okaloosa County Animal Control at 244-0196.
+Secondary contact is the Panhandle Animal Welfare Society (PAWS) at 243-1525.
+The Niceville Police Department provides support after hours and during emergencies at (850) 279-6436, Ext 1200.
 City licenses for cats and dogs can be purchased at the Utility Billing Dept.

 The Parks Department is responsible for the landscape maintenance and upkeep of approximately 150 acres of city parks and right of ways.
 This includes installing irrigation systems, cutting grass, maintaining the landscape plantings and providing the beautiful Christmas Decoration we enjoy each year.
-Comments or suggestions on park improvement are always welcome, email or call the Public Works office at (850) 279-6436.
+Comments or suggestions on park improvement are always welcome, email or call the Public Works office at (850) 279-6436, Ext 2004.

 The responsibilities and duties of the R & M Department are diverse and wide ranging.
 Everyday tasks range from installing or replacing a street sign to building the Turkey Creek Boardwalk.
 The members of this department are certified air conditioning and heating technicians, state certified traffic technicians, plumbers, carpenters and electricians.
 Originally established as a department to work in support of the other city departments, the skill and professionalism exhibited by these craftsman soon elevated their job responsibilities.
 Facilities such as the Turkey Creek Boardwalk, the Niceville Community Center and Youth Center are examples of the projects this department has completed.

-Call to report problems with street signs, traffic signs, safety hazards, and traffic markings to the Public Works office (850) 279-6436.
+Call to report problems with street signs, traffic signs, safety hazards, and traffic markings to the Public Works office (850) 279-6436, Ext 2004.
 Our goal is to make the city as safe as humanly possible for all residents.
 Please report any potential problems.

 The Street Department is primarily responsible for the maintenance and upkeep of approximately 96 miles of city streets and right of ways.
 This responsibility includes repairing damaged roadways, drainage systems, sidewalks along with clearing and removing obstructions or safety hazards from the right of way.
 Please feel free to contact the Public Works Department if you have any questions or concerns with a city street or right of way.
 It is our goal to make the access for motorist and pedestrians as safe as possible.

-Call to report potholes in the pavement, drainage problems, and obstructions in the right-of-way to the Public Works office (850) 279-6436.
+Call to report potholes in the pavement, drainage problems, obstructions in the right-of-way, stormwater violations (i.e. construction sites) and drainage issues around the city to the Public Works office (850) 279-6436, Ext 2004.
 Comments or suggestions on improvement are always welcome.

-Call to report water leaks on the city side of water meters, trouble with city sewer lines, or for information about the city water system call the Public Works office (850) 279-6436.
-For concerns on your water bills or deposits, call City Hall at 729-4000.
-For more information visit our site.
+To report water leaks on the city side of water meters, trouble with city sewer lines, or for information about the city water system call the Public Works office (850) 279-6436, Ext 2004 or visit our "Water and Sewer" page.

 Yard Waste Removal Guidelines